nkinnan/esphome-pace-bms/README.md

       name: "Serial Number"
 ```

-If it worked, you're basically done.
+If you get reasonable values back for the two text sensors, you're basically done.
 Just fill out your YAML with [the rest of the settings / readouts you want exposed](#Exposing-the-sensors-this-is-the-good-part) and you can skip the rest of this section.
 Please contact me with your make/model/hardware version as well as the settings you used so that I can add it to the known supported list.

-If it didn't, no worries, just continue reading.
+If it didn't work, no worries, continue reading.

 Step 1: Is the BMS speaking paceic?
 -